ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-system-design/01-what-and-how-to-build.md

 In distributed systems, the **client-server model** forms the foundation of most interactions.
 A **client** represents any machine or process that requests data or services from another system.
 Conversely, a **server** is a machine or process that provides data or services to clients, typically by listening for incoming network requests.

-> **Important Note:** A single machine can simultaneously function as both a client and a server.
+> **Note:** A machine can simultaneously function as both a client and a server.
 For example, a web server might serve requests from browsers while also acting as a client when requesting data from a database.

 ### Internet Protocol (IP) Fundamentals